 Once a student decides to pursue a dual degree, the student must receive departmental permission and then meet with the associate registrar and submit a declaration of intent to pursue this program to the Office of the Registrar when applying to the subsequent institution.

 Finally, students may also apply as regular transfer students into any nationally recognized engineering program, earning only a degree from that engineering institution.

-Students considering the study of law may consult with Scheherazade Mason at Bowdoin Career Planning.
+Students considering the study of law may consult with Bowdoin Career Planning.
 Bowdoin applicants from every major and department have been successful applicants to highly competitive law schools.
 Students will be provided guidance and assistance on all aspects of the application process.
 It is best to begin planning for law school by the beginning of the junior year.
 Bowdoin Career Planning can introduce students to alumni attending law school or practicing law.
-In addition, the Career Planning library has excellent written and online resources about law schools and careers in the legal field.
+In addition, Bowdoin Career Planning has excellent written and online resources about law schools and careers in the legal field.
 Bowdoin Career Planning also supports and assists Bowdoin alumni with the law school application process if they choose to apply in the years following graduation.